How is mezcal different to tequila?

 Does it come with a worm?

 The gusano rojo, or red worm - in fact a type of agave eating caterpillar - was added to bottles of mezcal as a marketing gimmick in the early days of exportation.
-The worm does not taste good, and so was added by brands who were not concerned with producing a tasty mezcal.
+The worm does not taste good, and so was added by industrial scale brands who were not concerned with producing a tasty mezcal.

 does it contain mescaline?